 By Peter Marshall, David Manuel & Anna Wilson FishelAdapted for children ages 8-12, The Light and the Glory for Young Readers explains American history through the lens of the providential-history approach, showing how God intervened over and over again in history just to create a place where His followers could worship.
 Telling the tale of Columbus, the Spanish missionaries, Roanoke Colony, and more, learn how Jamestown’s proximity to swamps shows that they didn’t seek the Lord’s direction, how King Phillip’s War was due to God lifting protective grace, and how “this fighting was more than a war over land.
 This was a spiritual battle… yet, God continued to take care of His people by showing them special favor.”
 Study guide with questions and answers included.
 186 pages, softcover.
 Ages 8-12.

-The teenagers read The Light and the Glory on their own and worked the Study Guide.
-I read The Light and the Glory for Young Readers aloud to everyone 11 and under.
+George Washington (Sower Series) is a perfect story re-telling that includes more about Washington’s childhood and teen years, his relationship with his brother Lawrence after his father’s death, his marriage to Martha Parke Custis, and more.
+My teenagers read The Light and the Glory on their own and worked the Study Guide.
+I read The Light and the Glory for Young Readers aloud to everyone 10 and under.

 Intro to the 1700s

 It’s always fun to really dive in to the culture of a historic time.
 Clothing, homes, food, music, art — these all make us feel as if we are there.
 And sometimes they help us to understand the actions of a people more deeply.

 - Colonial Kids: An Activity Guide to Life in the New World Fun and easy crafts to do